 Kevin joined St. Stephen council 1906 in Lawrence, NE as a senior in high school.
-As a member of Blessed Sacrament council 11001 in Lincoln, he has held all offices from Recorder to Grand Knight, Trustee.
-He has also served as captain of his council's 1st degree team and CO of Lincoln's 3rd degree team.
+As a member of Blessed Sacrament council 11001 in Lincoln, he has held all offices from Recorder to Grand Knight and Trustee.
+He served as captain of his council's 1st degree team and CO of Lincoln's 3rd degree team.
 He served as District Deputy from 2008 to 2012 and State Membership Director from 2015-17 and from 2019-21, in addition to other duties.

-In Blessed Sacrament, Kevin serves as an acolyte, Extraordinary Minister of the Holy Eucharist, and usher.
+In Blessed Sacrament, Kevin serves as an acolyte, lector, EMHC and usher.
 He has helped with the Come Home for Easter program, co-chaired the parish fund-raiser, and remains active in many aspects of Blessed Sacrament.
 He is active in the Light of the World community in the parish and has led several retreats as the Main Evangelist.